kionsoftware/terraform-provider-kion/docs/index.md

 ---
 layout: ""
-page_title: "Kion Provider"
+page_title: "Kion Terraform Provider"
 description: |-
-  The Kion provider allows you to interact with an installation of Kion.
+  The Kion Terraform Provider allows you to interact with an installation of Kion.
 ---

-# Kion Provider
+# Kion Terraform Provider

 The Kion Terraform Provider allows you to interact with an installation of Kion.